 • Season four: “Change Of A Dress.”
 Carrie has anxiety attacks about her engagement to hunky furniture designer Aidan, Samantha is horrified to realize that she wants to go exclusive with the womanizing hotel mogul she’s secretly dating, Charlotte tries to get over her divorce by learning to tap-dance, and Miranda wishes she could be as excited as everyone else about her pregnancy.

 • Season five: “Critical Condition.”
-Carrie worries that the Saturday Night Live talent-booker whom Aidan dated immediately after they broke up is spreading vicious rumors about her, while Samantha stresses out about a busted vibrator,
+Carrie worries that the Saturday Night Live talent-booker whom Aidan dated immediately after they broke up is spreading vicious rumors about her, while Samantha stresses out about a busted vibrator, Charlotte hires a bulldog attorney to get her apartment back from her former mother-in-law, and Miranda is a mess because she can’t get her baby to stop crying.

 • Season six: “The Post-It Always Sticks Twice.”
 Carrie’s latest boyfriend breaks up with her via a post-it note, Samantha is frustrated by what her boy-toy says about her on MTV, Charlotte gets engaged to her divorce lawyer (but can’t enjoy it because she’s done it all before), Miranda is thrilled to discover that she can fit into her skinny jeans again, all the ladies go out for a night on the town that turns into a quest for pot.